New Formulation of Mixed-Integer Conic Programming for Globally Optimal Grasp Planning

 We present a two-level branch-and-bound (BB) algorithm to compute the optimal gripper pose that maximizes a grasp metric \lmr{in a restricted search space}.
 Our method can take the gripper's kinematics feasibility into consideration to ensure that a given gripper can reach the set of grasp points without collisions or predict infeasibility with finite-time termination when no pose exists for a given set of grasp points.
 Our main technical contribution is a novel mixed-integer conic programming (MICP) formulation for the inverse kinematics of the gripper that uses a small number of binary variables and tightened constraints, which can be efficiently solved via a low-level BB algorithm.
 Our experiments show that optimal gripper poses for various target objects can be computed taking 20-180 minutes of computation on a desktop machine and the computed grasp quality, in terms of the $\E{Q}_1$ metric, is better than those generated using sampling-based planners.

-\section{Introduction}
+\section{INTRODUCTION}

-\IEEEPARstart{G}{rasp} planning is a well-studied problem in robotics and there is a large amount of work in grasp metric computation \cite{roa2015grasp} and gripper pose planning \cite{ciocarlie2007dexterous}.
+Grasp planning is a well-studied problem in robotics and there is a large amount of work in grasp metric computation \cite{roa2015grasp} and gripper pose planning \cite{ciocarlie2007dexterous}.
 Since the two components are somewhat independent, practitioners can build versatile planning frameworks that allow an arbitrary combination of grasp metrics and gripper pose planners for different applications \cite{1371616}.
 A high number of choices have been proposed for grasp metrics \cite{roa2015grasp}, and a few gripper pose planners are also known.
 Some planners such as \cite{dai2018synthesis,1220716} return sub-optimal solutions, which are sensitive to initial guesses and can return grasps of low qualities.
-Another planner based on simulated annealing (SA) was proposed in \cite{ciocarlie2007dexterous}, which can compute the optimal solution if it is allowed to consider an infinite number of samples.
+Another planner based on simulated annealing (SA) was proposed in \cite{ciocarlie2007dexterous}, which can compute the optimal solution if an infinite number of samples is allowed.